roberveral/docker-akka/README.md

 Each node in the cluster has one **role**, which could be either *master* or *worker*.

-For being statefull and fault-tolerant the master nodes have an event journal persisted in [Cassandra] using [Akka Persistence].
-Saving the event journal allow *ServiceMaster* actor to be moved to another node or recovered from a crash without loosing its state, which makes the system resilient.
+For being stateful and fault-tolerant the master nodes have an event journal persisted in [Cassandra] using [Akka Persistence].
+Saving the event journal allow *ServiceMaster* actor to be moved to another node or recovered from a crash without losing its state, which makes the system resilient.

 The previous diagram shows the architecture of the orchestrator including its actor